-- a) Charge the capacitor on RA0 by configuring the RA0 pin to output (= 1).

-- b) Configure RA0 as an input.

-- c) Enable interrupt-on-change for RA0.

-- d) Set the ULPWUE bit of the PCON register to begin the capacitor discharge.

-- e) Execute a SLEEP instruction.
+- Charge the capacitor on RA0 by configuring the RA0 pin to output (= 1). - b) Configure RA0 as an input. - Set the ULPWUIE bit of the PIE2 register to enable interrupt. - d) Set the ULPWUE bit of the PCON register to begin the capacitor discharge. - e) Execute a SLEEP instruction

 When the voltage on RA0 drops below VIL, an interrupt will be generated which will cause the device to wake-up and execute the next instruction.
 If the GIE bit of the INTCON register is set, the device will then call the interrupt vector (0004h).
-See Section 3.4.3 "Interrupt-on-Change" for more information.